 - In the orange window, find the frame that will be used for story / thumbnail image, and leave the cursor there.

-- Drag the completed clip from the orange window and drop on the Field59 or MPEG button.
+- Drag the completed clip from the window in which you are working and drop on the Field59 button.
 Fill out the extra metadata.

-The item will appear in the Field59 Video Manager after you drop it on the Field59 or MPEG button.
+The item will appear in the Field59 Video Manager after you drop it on the Field59 button.

 Workflow: Expanded Version

-The window at top left (with blue accents when a video is selected) is where a user can preview the source video being recorded by the Field59 Video Capture Box.
+The window at top left (with blue accents when a video is selected) is where a user can preview the source video being recorded by the Blackbird edge server.
+Users can submit clips directly from this window if In/Out points are set and no additional editing between the In/Out points is needed.
 The window to the right (with orange accents when a video is selected) is the editing window.
-This is where a user can preview and edit a clip after clipping it from the source.
+This is where a user can preview and edit a clip after clipping it from the source if additional editing is needed.

 Below those windows is the editing timeline.
 This is used to change the order of clip components and do other editing, including closed caption editing.
 If a user is just making simple clips without doing much editing, this will not be used much.
 Users can, however, click and hold on the Edit button and change it to the blue Log.
 This will show you the closed caption data, if available.
 The caption data is searchable, and users can double click on the In and Out times to jump to that point in the source file.